Akshay-PES/studio/docs/student-guide.md

 When you first visit the Jnanodaya school homepage, you are greeted with a welcome screen.

-- **Action:** Simply find and click on your department's name from the list.
+- **Action:** Simply find and click on your standard's name from the list (e.g., "5th Standard").
-- **Result:** You will be taken to a dedicated, interactive calendar populated with all the events, exams, and holidays relevant to your department.
+- **Result:** You will be taken to a dedicated, interactive calendar populated with all the events, exams, and holidays relevant to your class.

-This ensures you see a focused view, free from the clutter of other departments' schedules.
+This ensures you see a focused view, free from the clutter of other classes' schedules.

 ---